teamprof/github-freertos-coral-swimmer/README.md

 | equipment |                     |  earphone  |
 +-----------+                     +------------+

-The computer vision equipment is installed somewhere above the swimming pool.
-The bone conduction earphone is weared by the swimmer.
-A swimming cap is recommended to prevent lost of the earphone during swimming.
+note 1: The computer vision equipment is installed somewhere above the swimming pool. note 2: The bone conduction earphone is worn by the swimmer.
+A swimming cap is recommended to prevent loss of the earphone during swimming.
 ```

-## System image
-## *** System image will be available in E/Nov ***

 ## Computer vision equipment
+There are two core components in the Computer Vision Equipment.
+The first one is a Coral Dev Board Micro, which monitors the swimmer and whose firmware is available on [freertos-coral-swimmer](https://github.com/teamprof/freertos-coral-swimmer).
+The second one is an ESP32 DevKit, which broadcasts audible feedback and whose firmware is available on [esp32-a2dp-source](https://github.com/teamprof/esp32-a2dp-source).
 ```
    +--------+
    | camera |